 A trade trigger is a precise event that tells you to get into or out of a trade, right now.
-It helps avoid getting in or out too early, too late, skipping trades, or taking trades you shouldn’t.
+It helps avoid getting in or out too early or too late, skipping trades, or taking trades you shouldn’t.

 You need a trade trigger in real-time to let you know right now is the time to act.
 It is a precise event that triggers your action.
 Until that time, you have done your analysis but there is no action yet.
-It also should be visible on historical charts, so that you can backtest and verify if the trade trigger (and your strategy) works.
+A trade trigger should also be visible on historical charts so that you can backtest and verify if the trade trigger (and your strategy) works.

 Without a trade trigger you may enter trades too late, take trades too early, skip trades, or take trades that aren’t part of a strategy.
 A trade trigger is your call to action, and tells you to sit on your hands if there’s no trade trigger.

 Trade triggers can be simple or complex.
 One isn’t necessarily better than another, it just depends on the strategy we want to use.
 The trader trigger is part of a strategy.